Actinidia, kiwi tree: planting, pruning, harvesting

 Useful resources

-- Food-loving and curious gardeners, discover in our nursery all our original and exotic fruit trees !
+• Hungry, curious gardeners, discover all our original and exotic fruit trees in our nursery!

-- Ingrid presents 2 ornamental kiwis to discover
+• Ingrid introduces 2 ornamental kiwis to discover

-- Discover why a kiwi doesn’t bear fruit !
+• Discover why a kiwi doesn’t produce fruit!

 Frequently asked questions

-It takes 4 to 5 years' cultivation for Actinidia to flower.
-Most kiwi species are dioecious, so you need to plant a male for a female to bear fruit.
-Make sure of this or you may never see any fruit on your liana!
-However, there are self-fertile varieties that produce both male and female flowers on the same plant, so you don't need to plant a second one to harvest.
-Another explanation: perhaps you pruned it too severely — until fruiting, stick to lightly pruning the least vigorous shoots.
+Allow 4 to 5 years' cultivation for actinidia to flower.
+Most kiwi species are dioecious, so a male plant must be planted for a female plant to fruit.
+Make sure of this, or you may never see a single fruit on your liana!
+However, there are self-fertile varieties that bear male and female flowers on the same plant, which avoids having to plant a second one to harvest.
+Another explanation: perhaps you pruned it too severely — until fruiting, limit pruning to lightly cutting back least vigorous shoots.

 Comments